RF-Lab/emg_platform/index.md

 ## Книги
 1. SURFACE ELECTROMYOGRAPHY Physiology,Engineering,andApplications.
+2. Bita Mokhlesabadifarahani Vinit Kumar Gunjan EMG Signals Characterization in Three States of Contraction by Fuzzy Network and Feature Extraction.

 You can use the [editor on GitHub](https://github.com/estel2/emg/edit/master/index.md) to maintain and preview the content for your website in Markdown files.